kartik11721/kartik11721/README.md

 ## I'm a Student, Developer!!

-- 🌱 I’m currently learning Machine Learning Algorithms
+- 🌱 I’m currently making Deep Learning Projects
-- 👯 I’m looking to work with other programmers
+- 👯 I’m looking to work with other experts
-- 🥅 2023 Goals: Learn more about Tensorflow
+- 🥅 2023 Goals: Explore Deeper into the Neural Networks
 - ⚡ Fun fact: I love to travel, play games and play guitar.

 ### Connect with me: